alzh9000/cs61-lectures/kernel1/ABOUT.md

 Troubleshooting
 ---------------

-There are several ways to kill a recalcitrant QEMU (for instance, if your OS has become unresponsive).
+There are several ways to kill a recalcitrant WeensyOS (if, for instance, your OS has become unresponsive).

 * If QEMU is running in its own graphical window, then close the window.
 This will kill the embedded OS.

+* Open another terminal, change into the WeensyOS directory and run `make kill` to stop all running QEMUs.
+If you are using Docker, you will need to enter Docker via `../cs61-run-docker` before running `make kill`.

 * If QEMU is running in a terminal window (in Docker, for instance), then press `Alt-2`.
 This will bring up the QEMU Monitor, which looks like this: